 Summary: Be Innovative and Stand Out From The Crowd

 Becoming a thought leader has become easier thanks to the digital society we now live in.
-If you have something important or groundbreaking to share and wish to influence others, you can create and launch the platform you need to do so.
+If you have something groundbreaking to share and wish to influence others.
+You can create and launch the platform you need to do so.

 You can automate alerts and announcements to stay current, promote your content like crazy, and partner with other influencers, websites, and brands to build up your credibility.